stablekernel/aqueduct/source/docs/auth/auth_scopes.md

 ## Adding and Managing Scope

 An `AuthServer` validates that the scopes requested for an access token are valid for the authenticating client application.
-Therefore, each client identifier (a `ManagedClient`) may have a list of allowed scopes.
+Therefore, each client identifier (a `ManagedAuthClient`) may have a list of allowed scopes.
 The allowed scopes are configured with the [aqueduct auth command-line tool](cli.md).
 For example, the following creates a new client identifier with access to the scopes `user:email` and `user:documents`, and then later adds `user:location`:

 ```bash
 aqueduct auth add-client \